ehmtang/ehmtang/README.md

 :earth_africa: I'm usually in the kitchen

-🌱 I’m currently learning PLC programming, Statistics & Machine Learning and Spanish
+🌱 I’m currently learning Statistics & Machine Learning and Spanish

 📫 How to reach me: https://www.linkedin.com/in/erwinhmtang/